Field-Robotics-Japan/UnitySensors/README.md

 ## 🔍 Overview

-UnitySensos is a projet that regroup two Unity3D packages that allow you to **easly** use Unity3D as robotic simulation !
+UnitySensos is a projet that regroup two Unity3D packages that allow you to **easily** use Unity3D as robotic simulation !
 There are several Prefab and Scene files available for testing each sensor.

 **1. UnitySensor**